Domain Names: What They Are, How to Buy Them, and Own Your Online Identity

 Here’s a breakdown of what you need to know:

-• IANA’s Role: The Internet Assigned Numbers Authority (IANA) maintains and manages the list of TLDs in what’s known as the Root Zone Database.
+• IANA’s Role: The Internet Assigned Numbers Authority (IANA) maintains and manages the list of TLDs in the Root Zone Database.
 This database contains crucial information about TLDs, including their status and assignment.

 By understanding the structure and management of TLDs, you gain insight into the broader framework that underlies web addresses.